top of page

 Player Movement

-I began by recreating Unreal’s third-person character template from scratch in its own class and then added crouch and sprint functionality.
+I began by recreating Unreal’s third-person character template from scratch in its own C++ class and then added crouch and sprint functionality.
 Starting with a clear goal helped me learn the syntax and structure my code in a more organized way.

 Initially, the Player Character class handled all input, but it became difficult to maintain as the project expanded.
 I refactored the system by introducing a Base Controller class, improving scalability, maintainability, and future-proofing the codebase for continued development.